SafeLink Consulting Blog

 Mary Bartlett

-OSHA's update effective January 1, 2024 expands submission requirements for certain employers in high-hazard industries.
-Continue reading to gain further insights into this tracking update for high-hazard industries.
+OSHA's update expands submission requirements for certain employers in high-hazard industries.
+Continue reading to gain further insights into OSHA's Injury & Illness Tracking update for high-hazard industries.

 Certain establishments must electronically submit to OSHA detailed information about each recordable injury and illness entered on their previous calendar year's OSHA 300 Log and 301 Incident Report forms (29 CFR 1904.41).
 This includes the date, physical location, and severity of the injury or illness; details about the worker who was injured; and details about how the injury or illness occurred.